Szymii/ip-tracker/README.md

 ### Intresting problem

-Chrome changes the background color while auto-filling, this messes up the look of my custom loader.
+Chrome changes the background color while auto-filling, this messed up the look of my custom loader.

 To prevent this behavior I used this code: